QueNerguy/WikiQuedia/content/index.md

 ---
-title: Site Overview and Navigation
+title: Welcome to WikiQuedia
 draft: false
 ---
-# WikiQuedia
+# Site Overview and Navigation

 This is Wikiquedia.
 [This is where you can find the github repository](https://github.com/QueNerguy/WikiQuedia).